stonemjs/docs/src/docs/essentials/event-handler.md

 Your event handler should do exactly one thing:
 **Accept the incoming event and pass it along to the right part of your domain.**

-Avoid writing business logic inside the handler — that’s what services, use cases, or domain modules are for.
+Avoid writing business logic inside the handler, that’s what services, use cases, or domain modules are for.

 ```ts
 handle(event: IncomingEvent) {